Cows on Farm

 State governments need to act urgently by ending the use of cages for animals, mandating higher animal welfare standards, and requiring a detailed disaster preparedness plan from every farm that includes limiting the number of farmed animals to levels where they can all be successfully evacuated in the event of an emergency.

 We can’t do this without your help.
-Add your name now to our petition demanding governments set policies that protect these vulnerable animals today.
+Support our disaster response fund to protect these vulnerable animals today.

 More about